-At the Polderlab Vrouwe Venne, farmers, citizens and researchers work together to shape the future of Dutch agriculture.
+At the Polderlab Vrouw Venne, farmers, citizens and researchers work together to shape the future of Dutch agriculture.
 Our goal: to restore biodiversity and the peat meadow landscape.
 And that farmers can earn their living sustainably.

 We raise water levels and study what this means for soil subsidence, water quality and greenhouse gas emissions.